Power of Attorney Letter for Child Care

 • A caregiver cannot make decisions that put the life of a child in danger.

-• Children should be allowed to take part in healthy extracurricular activities.
+• Children should be encouraged to participate in healthy extracurricular activities.

-• A yearly vacation to a foreign country will be arranged by a caregiver.
+• A caregiver will arrange a yearly vacation to a foreign country.

-• The caregiver is not allowed to scold or beat the child in any situation.
+• The caregiver is not permitted to scold or physically discipline the child in any situation.

 • In the event of an emergency, parents or other legal guardians should be contacted immediately.